HEXPLOIT-UI/IPScanner/README.md

 # IPScanner - simple and reliable

-To get started with this software, you will need the .NET Framework 4.7.2 installed, which is usually already present in windows 7,8,10
+To get started with this software, you will need the .NET Framework 4.7.2 installed

 How to use this program:
 1) Download the software archive and unzip it to a convenient location